laderast/whyIScience/yourStoryOfScience.md

 Don't worry about too many ums.
 Aim to capture that emotional moment.

 5. *Be grateful for your opportunities*.
 We are all hard working people.
-But sometimes we forget that doing science is a privilege granted to us by the public, who fund our work.
+But sometimes we forget that doing science is a privilege granted to us by the public who fund our work.
+I know that many scientists, once they receive stable funding, become entitled.
+They feel like they deserve this funding.
+That is the attitude we want to counter.